How Do Short Films Make Money? (Tips & Tricks)

 Online Monetization Through Video-On-Demand

-These VOD services usually offer opportunities for Feature Films, either more mainstream titles after they’ve finished their theatrical runs or even for indie features with a limited theatrical or direct-to VOD release.
+These VOD services usually offer opportunities for feature films, either more mainstream titles after they’ve finished their theatrical runs or even for indie features with a limited theatrical or direct-to-VOD release.

 However, one of these services provides online monetization for filmmakers with short films through their VOD service, a service known as Amazon Video Direct.